The Monkees: Headquarters and Pisces, Aquarius, Capricorn & Jones Ltd.

-Their next single, "Daydream Believer" (with a piano intro written by Tork), shot to No. 1 on the charts, letting the Monkees hold the No. 1 position in the singles chart and the album chart with Pisces simultaneously.
-"Daydream Believer" used the non-album track "Goin' Down" as its B-side, which featured Nesmith and Tork on guitar with Micky on lead vocals.
+Their next single, "Daydream Believer", with a piano intro by Tork, reached No. 1.
+Its B-side, "Goin' Down", featured Nesmith and Tork on guitars and Dolenz on lead vocals.
+The Monkees simultaneously held No. 1 positions on the singles and album charts.

-During their 1986 reunion, both Headquarters and Pisces, Aquarius, Capricorn & Jones Ltd. returned to the charts for 17 weeks.
+Both Headquarters and Pisces, Aquarius, Capricorn & Jones Ltd. returned to the charts during the Monkees' 1986 reunion, remaining there for 17 weeks.

 The Birds, The Bees & The Monkees

 No longer desiring to work as a group, the Monkees dropped Chip Douglas as a producer, and starting in November 1967, they largely produced their own sessions.
 Although credited to the whole band, the songs were mostly solo efforts.
 In a couple of cases, Boyce and Hart had returned from the first two albums to produce, but credit was given to the Monkees due to contractual requirements.

 Propelled by the hit singles "Daydream Believer" and "Valleri", along with Nesmith's self-penned top 40 hit "Tapioca Tundra", The Birds, The Bees & The Monkees reached No. 3 on the Billboard charts shortly after it was released in April 1968.
 It was the first album released after NBC announced they were not renewing The Monkees for a third season.
 The album cover—a quaint collage of items in a knickknack shelf—was chosen over the Monkees' objections.
 It was the last Monkees' album to be released in separate, dedicated mono and stereo mixes.
 During the 1986 reunion, it returned to the Billboard charts for 11 weeks.